gangdong/gangdong.github.io/_posts/2020-04-04-Autorun-vm.markdown

 language: english
 about: true
 author: david.dong
-description: Sharing a method of running virtual machine automatically when windwos boots on.
+description: Sharing a method of running virtual machine automatically when Windows boots on.
 keywords: Rust

 ---